nicopap/cuicui/design_doc/richtext/better_section_impl.md

   is equivalent to the naive `clone_dyn`-based implementation.
   The only worry here is to make sure the `Ptr` variants are dropped at the same time as the Box, (at least I think?)

+## `Modify`

+Do I need to store the `dyn Modify` that are not `modifiers::Dynamic`?
+Non-dynamic modifiers only need to be aplied once right?

+Counter example: `RelSize`, if we update the parent size, we should also re-run it.